I have been aware recently of how the temperature is very high whilst running qro in the Digital Mode (RTTY) Contests.

 The next thing we need to do is to negotiate our way into the Amplifier to move the transformer and therefore gain access to the area where we need to be.
 We need to remove four screws which hold the rear grill in place and to do this it is easier to remove the Transformer rather than fiddling about with fat fingers and struggling as a result.
 It should be noted here that i bought the second fan from the UK Acom agent, Ron Stone at Vine Antennas.
 This fan already came with four longer screws which are needed to bridge the larger distance created by adding this new unit.
 The four screws in place at the moment are not sufficient to complete this task.

 If you turn the Chassis onto its side you will see there are a significant number of screws in the bottom cover however we are only interested in the four large bolts that are shown in the bottom left of the photograph to the left of this text.
 After removing the two connecting cables from the transformer, carefully remove the two farthest bolts.
 So still secured with two of the four bolts, move the amplifier over the edge of the bench and remove the other two and this will leave the transformer free to be moved.
-It is important not to take out all four bolts at the same time as that will leave the transformer unsecured and free to slide whereever inside the case and which would ultimately cause damage to the componants or chassis.Once the K800_SNV33423transformer is out you will see that you have a large amount of room now so you can manoeuvre about with ease.
+It is important not to take out all four bolts at the same time as that will leave the transformer unsecured and free to slide whereever inside the case and which would ultimately cause damage to the componants or chassis.Once the transformer is out you will see that you have a large amount of room now so you can manoeuvre about with ease.
 Next step is to remove the grill from the rear ventilation space.
 Just undo the four small screws and remove it.

 Now comes the trickiest part of the job and that is to run the two wires from the new fan, through the hole and to pass them through a very small hole in the circuit board directly above the access hole and directly adjacent to the chassis of the amp.

 We found it easier to pass both wires through some old wire sleeving and then to pass the sleeving through the hole in the circuit board to its designated position.
 Of course a small straw or something similar could be used should you feel it necessary.
-Once both wires are through the hole in the circuit board, you will see adjacent to the
+Once both wires are through the hole in the circuit board, you will see adjacent to the hole that there is a small 24v connection point which is ready to accept the wires from the fan.

 At this point we can now secure both the fan and grill back in place and remembering to use the four long screws that we mentioned earlier in the project.